hellowac/mapnik-wiki-zh-cn/cn_docs/WindowsInstallation.md

 ### Step 7: Learn more

-Head over to [[GettingStarted]] for your first tutorial on the Mapnik Python API.
+Head over to [Getting Started](GettingStarted) for your first tutorial on the Mapnik Python API.

 ## Trouble Shooting